basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 * If `allow_mult` is set to `true` for some or all of your buckets, be sure that your application is correctly resolving siblings.
 Be sure to read our documentation on [[conflict resolution]] for a fuller picture of how this can be done.
 * Application errors are a common source of problems with siblings.
 Updating the same key over and over without passing a [[vector clock|Vector Clocks]] to Riak can cause sibling explosion.
 If this seems to be the issue, modify your application's conflict resolution strategy. {{2.0.0-}}
 * Application errors are a common source of problems with siblings.
 Updating the same key over and over without passing a [[vector clock|Vector Clocks]] to Riak can cause sibling explosion.
-If this seems to be the issue, modify your application's conflict resolution strategy.
+If this seems to be the issue, modify your application's [[conflict resolution]] strategy.
+Another possibility worth exploring is using [[dotted version vectors]] (DVVs) in place of traditional vector clocks.
+DVVs can be enabled [[using bucket types]] by setting the `dvv_enabled` parameter to `true` for buckets that seem to be experiencing sibling explosion.

 ## Compaction and Merging